 Tinted Mason Jars in Rainbow I love using mason jars for decorating and a seemingly endless supply of craft projects.
 But rainbow tinted mason jars, just like the vintage ones you can never find anymore?
 This one might be my favorite project with mason jars yet!
 Mason Jars Mod Podge in Gloss (buy it here) Food coloring Ramekins to mix colors Newspaper or paper bag Mix food coloring with a T or so of water into individual ramekins.
+You can do any color combination you like.
 Add a couple T of mod podge into your mason jar Add one ramekin of color into the jar and stir to incorporate it all together With a bowl underneath, carefully twist the jar around coating the whole inside with the mod podge/food coloring mixture.
 Let dry upside down on the paper Do the same with the other colors.
 Place the jars face down on top of wax paper and a cookie sheet into an oven, set on warm.
 When they're ready, they'll look clear and the mixture should lose most of its streaks.

 Bits Of Everything: Wall Picture Collage I have been wanting to hang something on the wall in my kitchen ever since we moved in.
 Between Emily and I, we finally dreamed up this Wall Picture Collage after looking at lots of other people’s photo collages- and I love the way it turned out.
 Here are all the things that I bought. (all found at walmart) This entire project was under $20. *pictures you want to use (I had free prints from Costco) * 2 20×30 foam core boards (I got two black ones $2.88 each) *poster hanger thingies ($2.44) *foam brushes ($.97) *double sided tape ($3) *mod podge (I already had some) This shows you how thick the foam core board is..
 First I drew out a plan..
 Then I cut some computer paper first, and made sure it would work before I cut up my pictures.
 Then I went to work cutting my 4×6 pictures into 4 inch squares.
 I then laid them all out on the floor in the order that I wanted them, and then taped them down with double sided tape.
 Then I took it in the kitchen and painted mod podge all over it. and straight on.